Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 Let's sum up the pros and cons of this approach:

 Pros:
-- Well segregated responsibility between components;
+- Well-segregated responsibility between components;
 - Extensible approach - meaning that we can easily add new page-specific deep links or extend them;
 - Well-testable because of the responsibility segregation.